 Finding the right small business grant for you can be difficult without the right resources.
 While government entities don’t provide grants to start or grow businesses, they do offer the best resources that could help you either find or apply for the right grants.
-These resources can also help your business in other ways, finding and applying for minority business loans.
+These resources can also help your business in other ways, such as finding and applying for minority business loans.

 Under the direction of the U.S. Department of Commerce, the MBDA aims to help minority business owners or minorities wanting to become small business owners.
 The goal is to help grow the economy and build more jobs through giving more opportunities to minorities, who may not have had those opportunities.

-BusinessUSA is a comprehensive list of all government resources.
+USA.gov, formerly BusinessUSA, is a comprehensive list of all government resources.
 You can use this database to find programs, grants, and other resources that are designed to help minority small business owners.
 You can find help to get the financing or growth help you need to take your business to the next level.